10 Best X (Twitter) Alternatives You Must Check Out In 2025

 ProsCons

-There are a few social media platforms that come close to Twitter in terms of functionality and features, but the above list could help you begin the journey of transitioning away from Twitter.
-You can also check out other apps like India’s Koo, WT.Social and Hive Social if you want more options to make the decision.
-If you believe that we have missed any website which deserves a spot here, do lets us know in the comments.
+There are a few social media platforms that come close to Twitter in terms of functionality and features, but the above list of alternatives could help you begin the journey of transitioning away from X. If you believe that we have missed any website that deserves a spot here, do let us know in the comments.

 Leave a Reply